UK electricity pylon series

 SEE SL2

-SEE SL2 is a 33 kV tower series; currently it is being grouped under SL2 until we know whether these two types differed in any visible way.
+SEE SL2 refers to the towers used on the SEE SL2 33 kV contract; currently it is being grouped under SL2 until we know whether these two types differed in any visible way.

 Blaw Knox K721